 But other flexible points programs like Amex Membership Rewards and Citi ThankYou Points are valuable, too.
 So, “Why Chase first?”
 The answer to this question lies in a technical rule that the points-and-miles world calls the “5/24 Rule.”
 Basically, the 5/24 Rule is that Chase will not approve you for certain cards if you have 5 or more new personal credit card accounts within the past 24 months, from any issuer.
 Here’s a rundown of the 5/24 Rule:

-The 5/24 Rule applies to all of Chase’s own cards (that is, cards that are not co-branded cards), including personal and business cards.
+The 5/24 Rule applies to all credit cards issued by Chase, including personal and business cards.

 No other card issuer has a more definitive and restrictive rule than the Chase 5/24 Rule.
 Therefore, your best strategy will be to get valuable Chase cards first, while you are “under” 5/24, before branching out to other card issuers.
 [That said, (a) individual circumstances may call for a different strategy; and (b) you will need to be careful not to apply for too many Chase cards too quickly, or Chase may shut you down.]